-The objectives are the scale by which we will measure the success or failure of our digital marketing.
-To not give us a bump, I always recommend that we focus on the acronym SMART:
+The objectives are the scale by which we will measure the success or failure of the digital marketing strategy.
+When setting your objectives, I recommend using the SMART acronym:

-- Specific (specific): the objectives must be detailed and concrete.
+- Specific: the objectives must be detailed and concrete.
 Try to answer the basic questions of what, who, where, when, how and why.

-- Measurable (measurable): if we can not concretely measure an objective, it will be impossible to know if we have reached it.
-Therefore, you should think about what KPI you will use and how you will define success.
+- Measurable: if you cannot concretely measure an objective, it will be impossible to know if you have reached it.
+Therefore, you should think about what KPIs you will use and how you will define success.

-- Achievable (achievable): goals that are too easy or too ambitious do not work for us.
+- Achievable: goals that are too easy or too ambitious do not work for us.

-- Realistic (realistic): that is, that it takes into account our previous resources and achievements.
+- Realistic: that is, that it takes into account our previous resources and achievements.

-- Time-bound (in time): finally, we will have to specify a deadline for our goal, in which we will establish a control to see if it has been fulfilled or not and why.
+- Time-bound: finally, specify a deadline for your goal to establish a time frame to see if it has been fulfilled or not and why.
 It may be useful to divide a global goal into smaller objectives, in order to correct the course as we move forward.

-Based on this basis, the specific objectives will depend on each brand and its situation.
-As is logical, we can include several objectives in our plan, but always seeking to complement and not be incompatible with each other.
+Based on these parameters, the specific objectives will depend on each brand and its situation.
+Include as many objectives in your plan as necessary, but always ensure they complement each other and not compete or have opposite trajectories.
 Here are some examples of common goals of a digital marketing plan: